|Birth: ||Dec. 4, 1872|

 I am glad that you have been feeling better lately.
 Don't work too hard - just save it for me because I'm getting so fat and strong.
 My weight was 107 the last time I weighed.
 My back hasn't bothered me at all and I believe it's because I have the proper typist's chair.
 Tell Lillian she must get one.

-Please forgive me Georgia's address.
+Please give me Georgia's address.
 I haven't written her a line since I went to Atlanta to see her.

 Was Santa good to you this Christmas?
 We had a regular family reunion - the first time all of us have been together in four years.